-Shall ensure the safety and comfort of the ship, guests and crew as a Bridge Watch Officer and perform as the vessel’s Safety Officer.
-The 2nd Mate is also responsible for making all chart corrections and the upkeep of the vessel’s Bridge.
+Ensure the safety and comfort of the vessel, guests and crew as a Bridge Watch Officer and perform as the vessels Safety Officer.
+The Second Mate is also responsible for all chart corrections and the upkeep of the bridge.

-- Navigation/bridge watch: Operate vessel during assigned watches to the highest professional and Alaskan Dream Cruises standards, with the safety of guests, crew and vessel being paramount.
+- Operate vessel during assigned watches to the highest professional and Alaskan Dream Cruises standards, with the safety of guests, crew and vessel being paramount.

-- Safety Equipment: The 2nd Mate is responsible for the oversight of the ship’s safety locker and all safety equipment.
-Ensures that all equipment is inspected daily, weekly and monthly and the required forms filled out and kept in the onboard safety log.
+- Responsible for the oversight of the ship’s safety locker and all safety equipment.
+Ensuring that all equipment is inspected daily, weekly and monthly and the required forms filled out and kept in the onboard safety log.

-- Requisition of chart supplies: Responsible for the oversight of chart supplies inventory and procurement as needed.
+- Responsible for the oversight of chart supplies inventory and procurement as needed.

-- Turnaround Day: Assist in the expeditious preparation of the ship for oncoming guests which includes loading ship’s stores, taking on potable water, movement of luggage, movement of laundry, and other duties as assigned by the Captain.
+- On turnaround, assist in the expeditious preparation of the ship for oncoming guests which includes loading ship’s stores, taking on potable water, movement of luggage, movement of laundry, and other duties as assigned by the Captain.

-- Minimum of 3-5 years in the maritime industry with progressively responsible experience is required.
+- 3-5 years in the maritime industry with progressively responsible experience.

 - Writing skills require the ability to communicate technical information, maintain all ships logs, all vessel forms and documentation of vessel operations.

 - Strong interpersonal skills require the ability to deal with discontented, argumentative and emotional crewmembers and passengers in a professional manner while maintaining Alaskan Dream Cruises high level of service and commitment to its guests and crew.